USEPA/workshops/lessons/r_basics.md

 For this third exercise we are going to get used to using some basic functions, working with scripts and not just the console, and look through some task views and get used to basic navigation around packages.
 Use the green stickies when you have completed, and red stickies if you are running into problems.

 1. Install the `dplyr` and `ggplot2` packages.
-Do this directly in the console
+Do this directly in the console.
+2. Why might we not want to add `install.packages` into the script?
+2. Add in a comment line to separate this section.
+It should look something like: `# Exercise 1.3: Adding packages`.
 2. Load `ggplot` and `dplyr` into your library.
 Do this in your script.
 Make sure that it gets sent to the console.
+3. Why might we want to add the `library()` calls in our script?

 ## Operators and objects
 As I mentioned above, the console and using R interactively is very powerful.
 We will do this quite a bit.
 Let's spend a little time playing around in the console and learn a few new functions.